Gladenbach Uplands: Location and boundaries

 The northwest transitions to the Rothaar Mountains are comparatively fluid.
 Here the watershed between the Lahn tributaries of the Banfe and Perf define the boundary.

 Rivers and streams

 The natural regions mentioned above are generally divided between the catchment areas of the der Lahn and Dill tributaries and the landscapes separated by these rivers.

 The most important watercourses, in addition to the boundary rivers of the Lahn, Dill and Dietzhölze – are the Aar, the Salzböde, the Perf and Allna.

-The following rivers and streams are sorted in clockwise order i.e. down the Lahn and up the Dill, beginning with the upper reaches of the Lahn in the north and cover a catchment area of over 20 km²:
+The following rivers and streams are sorted in clockwise order i.e. down the Lahn and up the Dill, beginning with the upper reaches of the Lahn in the north and cover a catchment area of over 20 km^{2}:

 (the natural regions are linked in the column of their most important river!)